Frequently Asked Questions

 No, there are no other charges at the camp.
 There are however t-shirts and other souvenirs for sale at camp.

-Yes, but only if we have space available camp, and if your dates are the exact same days as our guided trips at the camp.
+Yes, but only if we have space available at the camp, and if your dates are the exact same days as our guided trips at the camp.
 This ensures we can maintain group continuity.
+See the Fee Schedule for joining a guided trip.
+These trips are run much differently than our standard self-arrival trip that we offer at the beginning and end of the season.

-You can drive, by crossing the border in California or Arizona; You can also fly to Cabo San Lucas, La Paz or Loreto in Baja, Mexico; or if you are a private pilot, you can fly directly to the lagoon.
+You can drive, by crossing the border in California or Arizona and head south on highway 1; You can also fly to Cabo San Lucas, La Paz or Loreto in Baja, Mexico; or if you are a private pilot, you can fly directly to the lagoon.

 Between Tijuana and San Ignacio there are three military checkpoints.
-These are standard checkpoints and are part of Latin American culture.
-When driving south, you usually do not encounter them, but when driving back north, we are asked to get off of the bus and there are often inspections of bags – much like customs and TSA at an airport.
+These are standard checkpoints that every vehicle goes through.
+When driving south, you usually do not encounter them, but when driving back north, we are asked to get off of the bus or out of our vehicles for an inspection.
+In most cases it goes pretty fast and sometimes there are inspections of bags – much like customs and TSA at an airport.

 No, remember these are routine checkpoints and are a normal occurrence throughout Mexico and most of the world.
 There is nothing to be concerned about.
 You may be asked to open your bag or luggage for a visual inspection and nobody will check your bags without you being present unlike in North America with TSA or Customs.